 The simple principle is: if a consumer experiences clarity or reduced confusion when they look at your brand then they are highly likely to select it on that basis alone.

 If your brand produces the lowest confusion levels compared to other brands, then you will be the leading acquirer of new customers and have the greatest consumer loyalty.

 The simplest way to reduce confusion levels is to understand themes.

 A theme is a set of related ideas that tumble through our minds when we think about choosing an alternate product/brand.
-It could be ideas relating to the quality of ingredients used in a loaf of artisan bread, or the sentimental associations thinking about it being baked in a local deli.
+It could be ideas relating to the quality of ingredients used in a loaf of artisan bread, or the sentimental associations of such loaves being baked in a local deli.

 How does a brand identify and simplify themes?

-Themes are bespoke to a brand, and are typically uncovered in a discovery project using Mass Consumer Psychology.
+Themes are unique to a brand and are typically uncovered in a discovery project using Scalable Consumer Psychology.

-Often as part of a data-driven marketing strategy, this begins with a discovery project – an science-driven engagement with increasing numbers of customers with the aim of understanding how they perceive and choose your brand.
+Often as part of a data-driven marketing strategy, this begins with a discovery project: a science-driven engagement with increasing numbers of customers with the aim of understanding how they perceive and choose your brand.

-This doesn’t only work for acquiring new customers.
-It will help you build brand loyalty.
-Because, if your customer does look around at other brands, yours will stand apart as the least confusing option.
+This doesn’t only work for acquiring new customers, it also helps build brand loyalty.
+Because, if your customer does look at other brands, yours will stand apart as the least confusing option.
 Your customer flocks back to your brand, not out of frustration but out of a sense of love.
 That’s when repeat customers become loyal fans.